Shamanic Princess: Characters

-She originally was sent to retrieve the Throne and Kagetsu, but eventually ended up joining him, because of her affection for her childhood friend Sara.
+She originally was sent to retrieve the Throne of Yord and Kagetsu, but eventually ended up joining him, seemingly because of her affection for her childhood friend Sara.
 She attempted to mislead Tiara, but ended up fighting her on two occasions, enraged that Tiara could so coldly refuse to help her best friend and ex-lover.
-She was particularly angry when Kagetsu was badly injured by the Throne of Yord, while attempting to save Tiara.
+She was particularly angry when Kagetsu was badly injured by the Throne of Yord while attempting to save Tiara.

 Lena, along with Leon and Kagetsu, is sucked into the Throne of Yord, and she is possessed to fight Tiara.
-However, she collapses from the Throne's control, and teams up with Tiara to defeat the Throne.
+However, she collapses from the Throne of Yord's control, and teams up with Tiara to defeat it.
 At the end, she accompanies Tiara, Leon and Kagetsu back to the Guardian World.

 Over the course of the series, Lena reluctantly realized that she is in love with Kagetsu, but does nothing to pursue these feelings, perhaps realizing that Kagetsu is only in love with Tiara.